DerLando/SDF/libs/sdf-traits/README.md

 While implementing `smooth_union` I recognized, that the current implementation makes it impossible to clone a `SDF` passed as a parameter `impl Spatial + 'static`.
 So we probably need to get back to a level of indirection where an `SDF` is explicitly wrapped inside of a `SDFTree` struct which implements clone.
 On the plus-side, with this approach we can overload operators and make library functions more readable / idiomatic.

+I'm thinking about how to best implement Transformations.
+For now the easiest and most flexible choice is probably to store a Transformation Matrix on each `SDFTree` instance, but I am not sure how this will work when blending / merging multiple `SDFTree`s.
+Also to implement transformations we will now need to bring in a linear algebra crate.

 # TODO

  - [x] allow sampling of `sdf` without mutable access, this involves multiple steps: